robr3rd/PyInvaders/README.md

 Extra
 ==========

 To squeeze even more enjoyment out of PyInvaders, take a look inside `settings.yml` and customize to your heart's desire!
+Every aspect of the game is tweakable!